 Low sperm count is one of the most common sources of male infertility.
-Fortunately, our fertility doctors offer many treatments for low sperm count, so that patients at our Scottsdale, AZ, and Gilbert, AZ, offices can increase their chance of conceiving and experiencing the joys of parenthood.
+Fortunately, our fertility doctors offer many treatments for low sperm count and pregnancy, so that patients at our Scottsdale, AZ, and Gilbert, AZ, offices can increase their chance of conceiving and experiencing the joys of parenthood.

 After determining that one of our male patients has a low sperm count, we will typically recommend additional testing to determine what is causing the problem.
 If we find that our patient has a hormonal imbalance, we may recommend hormonal treatment to correct the issue.

 A number of hormonal medications may be prescribed to improve hormone levels, depending on each patient’s specific issue.
 In some cases, hormonal treatment may be enough to address low sperm count, but if a semen analysis shows that levels are significantly abnormal, alternate fertility treatments may be necessary.

 Intrauterine insemination, or IUI, is a great treatment option for men with a low sperm count.
 During this procedure, a washed and concentrated semen sample is injected directly into the uterus.
 This improves the chance of conception by greatly reducing the distance that sperm needs to travel to reach the egg.
 The washing process also helps with low sperm count because it separates sperm from the seminal fluid to ensure that it is free of chemicals when it reaches the uterus.